 Water

-There are two natural springs in the canyon, which should provide adequate water throughout this hike.
-You probably don’t need to filter this water, but we recommend always being on the safe side.
-This is a good place to use the SteriPEN because other than purification, this water doesn’t need filtering.
-You’ll find the first spring is east of Jacob Hamblin Arch on the north wall of the canyon in the hanging gardens.
+This is a good place to use the SteriPEN because, other than purification, this water doesn’t need filtering.
+You’ll find the first spring east of the Jacob Hamblin Arch on the north wall of the canyon in the hanging gardens.
 Although it’s perennial, you’ll still need patience.
 It’s a trickle.
-The second spring is on the north wall of the canyon.
-Check the map and when you’re just under one mile from the Escalante River look for the cascade up on the left side when you’re heading east.

 We carried the SteriPEN Ultra and we were happy with its performance.
 A lightweight water filter or chlorine dioxide drops or pills would work as well.
 Check out our best water purifiers’ list for our top recommendations.